 From looking at census information the addition of the terraced flats brought a more mixed class of people to the area, the remaining cottages housed the more wealthy while the terraced houses generally were home to more working class and lower middle class people.
 Professions included music teacher, decorator, milk carrier and nurse.
 A proportion of these households still had servants however.
 Shops at the north end came and went as did a pub called The Star which stood until early 1900 before being swept away.

 Reay Primary School was built in the early 1900’s and was originally a school for boys.
 The school was built on the site of shops to the north of the street and was once bordered by a block of stables belonging to the local rag and bone men at the corner of South Island Place.
 By 1910 most of the terraces of Hackford Road had been converted into flats which housed many music hall actors, actresses and vocalists.
-The area took on a liberal and younger feel, Hackford Road along with Morat Street and Cranworth Gardens even became known to house ladies of low virtue.
+The area took on a liberal and younger feel, Hackford Road along with Morat Street and Cranworth Gardens even became known to house women working as prostitutes.

 Above – Reay Primary School